-Many previous studies in middle-aged people have shown that low-dose aspirin modestly reduces the risk of a first heart attack or stroke.
-Results from those studies have been extrapolated to apply to older people, in the absence of direct evidence in that age group.
+Many previous studies in middle-aged people have shown that low-dose aspirin reduces the risk of a first heart attack or stroke.
+Results from those studies have been applied to older people, in the absence of direct evidence in that age group.

-Millions of people around the world take aspirin to stave off the onset of heart disease, stroke and possibly other conditions as well.
-Many of these people have never had a heart attack or stroke, but we didn't know whether aspirin can help healthy older people live longer and healthier lives by delaying the onset of illnesses.
+Millions of people around the world take aspirin to prevent the onset of heart disease, stroke and possibly other conditions as well.
+Many of these people have never had a heart attack or stroke, but we didn't know whether aspirin could help healthy older people live longer and healthier lives by delaying the onset of illnesses.
 In addition, aspirin is known to have adverse effects, such as bleeding and reduced blood clotting, which may offset any benefits.